 Addiction Treatment Benefits for Veterans

-Veterans seeking help for addiction have access to a wide range of treatment benefits through the Department of Veterans Affairs (VA).
+Veterans seeking help for addiction have access to treatment benefits through the Department of Veterans Affairs (VA).
 These benefits cover various levels of care, from detox and residential treatment to outpatient services and aftercare.
 In addition to VA facilities, veterans can receive care from community providers through the VA Community Care Network (VACCN).

-This network allows veterans to access high-quality, evidence-based addiction treatment at approved centers like Longbranch Recovery, ensuring they receive the specialized care they need.
+This network allows veterans to access high-quality, evidence-based addiction treatment at approved centers like Longbranch Recovery.
+This helps to ensuring they receive the specialized care they need in a timely manner.
 By accessing these benefits, veterans can embark on a tailored path to recovery.

 When to Seek Help for Alcohol or Drug Use

-If you find yourself wondering whether you or a loved one might have a problem with substance misuse, it’s a sign that reaching out for help is the right step.
-Evidence-based treatment options are specifically designed to address the unique challenges faced by veterans, offering tailored support for both men and women who have served.
+If you find yourself wondering whether you or a loved one might have a problem with substances, it’s a sign to reach out for help.
+Evidence-based treatment, specifically designed to address the unique challenges faced by veterans, offers tailored support for those who have served.

-Specialized programs, such as those offered by Longbranch, focus not only on the individual’s needs but also connect veterans with peers who truly understand how they feel.
-These programs offer a compassionate and supportive environment where veterans can find the strength to overcome addiction and reclaim their lives.
+Specialized programs, such as those offered by Longbranch, focus on individual needs and connect veterans with peers who truly understand their feelings.
+These programs offer a compassionate and supportive environment where veterans can find the strength to reclaim their lives.

-At Longbranch Recovery and Wellness, we are proud to offer military veterans specialized treatment for substance use disorders, such as alcoholism, opioid use disorders, prescription pain medication misuse, as well as treatment for co-occurring mental health issues including PTSD, depression, trauma, and anxiety.
-Our experienced clinicians use evidence-based methods to help veterans get to the root of their addiction, tailoring treatment plans to each individual’s specific needs and circumstances.
+At Longbranch Recovery and Wellness, we are proud to offer military veterans specialized treatment for substance use disorders, such as alcoholism, opioid use disorders, and prescription pain medication misuse.
+We also treat co-occurring mental health issues including PTSD, depression, trauma, and anxiety.
+Our experienced clinicians use evidence-based methods to help veterans get to the root of their addiction, tailoring treatment plans to individual needs and circumstances.

 Our programs are comprehensive and address the emotional, behavioral, and medical concerns of those we treat.
-We offer addiction treatment programs at all levels of care, including onsite detox services, residential rehab programs, intensive outpatient programs, and extended care with sober transitional housing for veterans.
+We offer addiction treatment at all levels of care, including detox, residential rehab, intensive outpatient programs, and extended care for veterans.

 After veterans complete a rehab program at Longbranch, they also have access to aftercare programs.
-These include weekly group and 12-Step meetings, recovery coaching sessions, and a supportive community through our Next Steps and Alumni programs.
+These include weekly group and 12-Step meetings, recovery coaching, and a supportive community through our Next Steps and Alumni programs.

 Addiction Treatment Programs for Veterans Near You